Easy ways to baby budget

-When you are budgeting for your new baby, here’s the important thing to remember: budgeting isn’t about not spending.
-It’s about not spending so much on things you don’t have to, so you’ve got more money to focus on things that are important.
-And with a new baby on the way, that’s got to be good.
+When you're budgeting for your new baby, here’s the important thing to remember: budgeting isn’t about not spending.
+It’s about being smarter with your spending, so you’ve got more money to focus on things that are important.
+And with a new baby on the way, that’s what matters.

 Budgeting for maternity or paternity leave brings its own challenges.
-Your income is going to drop and your expenses are likely to increase.
+Your income is likely to get lower and your expenses will increase, which can feel understandably daunting.

 But before you panic, this doesn’t need to be as scary as it sounds.
 You may not be able to do much about the money you’re going to have coming in, but you can do something about the money you’ve got going out.

-Find out exactly what you have going out and what you have coming in.
-Doing this will help you work out where you can reduce your expenses to prepare for those essential baby costs.
-It will also help you identify how much you can afford to put aside to manage your change in income during your maternity or paternity leave.
+Find out exactly what you have going out and what you have coming in, this will help you work out where you can reduce your expenses to prepare for any essential baby costs.
+It will also help you see how much you can afford to put aside to manage your change in income during your maternity or paternity leave.

 Our financial support for new parents guide will get you up to speed on your entitlements from both the government and your employer.
-It’s really so you have an idea of how much you’re going to need to cover the shortfall when you’re not working.
+This will give you a better idea of how much you’re going to need to cover the shortfall when you’re not working.

 Most mortgage providers will consider requests for a mortgage holiday, though you'll generally need to have made a certain amount of consecutive monthly payments first.
 This isn’t for everyone, as interest still accrues which can then affect the amount you pay back over the term.

 When your baby comes along, you’ll want money to be the last thing on your mind.
 Setting a savings goal during your pregnancy will help you adjust to changes in income during maternity or paternity leave.